Haar-you/kyopro-lib/library/Mylib/Geometry/Float/circumscribed_circle_of_triangle.cpp.md

 <link rel="stylesheet" href="../../../../assets/css/copy-button.css" />

-# :x: Circumscribed circle of a triangle
+# :heavy_check_mark: Circumscribed circle of a triangle

 <a href="../../../../index.html">Back to top page</a>